ndemou/Out-PingStats/README.md

     # To test Internet quality
     Out-PingStats

+    # To test network connection to 10.1.1.1
+    Out-PingStats 10.1.1.1

-    # To test network connection to 10.1.1.1 by pinging at 4 pings per second:
+    # To test network connection to 10.1.1.1 by pinging at 20 pings per second:
-    Out-PingStats -PingsPerSec 4 10.1.1.1
+    Out-PingStats -PingsPerSec 20 10.1.1.1

 If you want to evaluate your connection to a specific host (e.g. when you want to test your ethernet/WIFI quality)